Frequently Asked Questions

 Does the Digital Accessibility Policy apply to my site?

-The University’s digital accessibility policy applies to any University Web Property, defined as any website or web application “owned or controlled by the University or operated by or on behalf of the University”.
+The University’s Digital Accessibility Policy applies to any web property or mobile app that is owned or controlled by the University or operated by or on behalf of the University, whether built internally or by a vendor.
+Examples include:

 The policy may not apply to some web properties, even if they reference the University.